-Operating Tips for Locating a Sonde
+5.6 Operating Tips for Locating a sonde

 - Use the sound when possible to help guide the Scout to the maximum signal strength. - If the Equator is crossed, and the signal is not maximized, follow the Equator to the highest signal strength.
 Simply finding the Equator of the sonde (the dashed line on the screen) does NOT indicate that the sonde has been found.
-The point of maximum signal strength along this line must also be found.
-Generally following the Equator line will lead the operator to the "vicinity" of the sonde.
+The point of maximum signal strength must also be found.
 If the sonde is steeply tilted, the Equator will NOT lie directly above the sonde and the distance from the sonde to each Pole will not be equal.
 If the sonde is tilted, maximize the signal. - Always confirm the point of maximum signal strength.
-Verify what the map is showing.
-The map assumes the following conditions: - 1.
-The ground is level - 2.
-The sonde is level - 3.
-The Scout Locator is above ground level - 4.
-The Scout Locator is held approximately vertical, antenna mast pointing straight down.
+Verify what the map is showing, unless it is known for a fact that all the required conditions have been met.
+The map assumes the following conditions: 1.
+The ground is level.

+- 3. The Scout Locator is above ground level. - The Scout Locator is held approximately vertical, antenna mast pointing straight down.

 If these conditions are not met, pay close attention to maximizing signal strength.
 In general, if the above conditions are true and if the Scout is within about two "depths" of the signal source, the map will be useful and accurate.
-Be aware of this when using the map if the target or signal source, is very shallow.
+Be aware of this when using the map if the target or signal source is very shallow.
 The useful search area using the map alone can be small if the sonde is extremely shallow.